Curriculum Vision

 We work closely with our local feeder schools to ascertain what staff CPD is required to upskill primary school teachers so they can deliver a range of sports and physical activities to their students which will engage them in the participation of physical exercise and prepare them for what they will be taught in Year 7.
 Through our relationship with our feeder schools and acting upon the requirements they have indicated as priorities we provide bespoke CPD in sports and physical activities such as short tennis, yoga, S&F/cricket and then competitions are planned for primary schools to compete in.

 Competitive situations (team and individual) both in curriculum and extracurricular activities to experience and develop key skills such as resilience, perseverance, sportsmanship and sporting etiquette, and team work.
 This prepares students for the competitiveness of the world of work.
-As the students represent the school they are further enhancing the school’s values.
+As the students represent the school, they are further enhancing the school’s values.

 • Bronze stage: students will demonstrate that they are developing their knowledge and understanding of rules and regulations, skill acquisition, technique and performance, tactics and strategies, performance analysis and learning a key language.